-Building remote teams has become a common phenomenon with the advent of new technologies and the evolving COVID-19 pandemic.
+Building remote teams have become a common phenomenon with the advent of new technologies and the evolving COVID-19 pandemic.
 For startups, SMEs, and even large corporations, putting together and training an in-house team for non-core projects is time-consuming and costly.
-That is why nowadays, businesses turn to outsourcing to get these tasks done within the time frame and at a fraction of the cost.
+That is why nowadays, businesses turn to outsource to get these tasks done within the time frame and at a fraction of the cost.
 They hire a third-party organization or an outsourcing partner to source talent, onboard the employees, and manage their HR and Payroll.
-These talented individuals will work on various departments such as customer service, IT support, lead generation, and data entry processing.
+These talented individuals will work in various departments such as customer service, IT support, lead generation, and data entry processing.
 By outsourcing projects to experts in their respective fields, the risk of failure will be significantly reduced because of their enhanced ability to mitigate potential risks.

 While outsourcing bridges the gap between countries and makes the world a single, big marketplace accessible to everyone, more and more businesses are inclined to create remote teams that are geographically dispersed and culturally diverse.
 For them, success lies in setting up an efficient, collaborative, and cost-effective workforce by leveraging remote teams and offshore resources.

 Moreover, the team members must have the same set objectives, complementary skills, common performance goals, and should be mutually accountable for achieving them.
 It is crucial that these individuals adjust to the team dynamics and create a synergy among them.
 As a leader, how do you play your part and ensure that your remote team is working productively and effectively?
 These core aspects of managing a remote team can help you avoid potential issues, solidify your relationship with the team, and create a happy working environment despite the long distance.